Welcome! Mrs. Veneris teaches Theatre Arts and English 12.

-If you need to see me before or after school, I am usually available by 8:10 daily (set up an appointment so I know you are coming and to get a morning pass), and I am available after school Most days 4-5 pm except Tuesday afternoons (just let me know you are coming, just in case!)
+If you need to see me before or after school, I am usually available by 8:50 daily (set up an appointment so I know you are coming --just in case I have a meeting, and to get a morning pass-- and I am available after school Most days 4:30-5:30 pm afternoons (again, just let me know you are coming, just in case!)

 Students, please fill this link out for Mrs V to get to know you a little better: Student survey

 Parents: please fill out this link so I have an accurate way to email you to formally welcome you to class this year and keep you up to date with class Parent contact/Acknowledgment of syllabus

 Mrs. V's Amazon Wish List: Click Here to open

 Mrs. V, What's your theatre background?